confio/poe-contracts/contracts/tg4-engagement/README.md

 pub struct Member {
     pub addr: HumanAddr,
-    pub weight: u64,
+    pub points: u64,
 }
 ```

-Members are defined by an address and a weight.
+Members are defined by an address and a points.
 This is transformed
 and stored under their `CanonicalAddr`, in a format defined in
 [tg4 raw queries](../../packages/tg4/README.md#raw).

-Note that 0 *is an allowed weight*.
+Note that 0 *is an allowed points*.
 This doesn't give any voting rights, but
 it does define this address is part of the group.
 This could be used in
 e.g. a KYC whitelist to say they are allowed, but cannot participate in
 decision-making.

 `token` is a native token name which may be distributed with EIP2222-like
 interface.
-If it is `None`, no tokens may be distributed by this contract.
+If it is `None`, no rewards may be distributed by this contract.

 ## Messages